 The Presidents of the Employment Tribunals in England & Wales and Scotland have issued updated guidance on the bands for injury to feelings compensation, also known as the Vento bands or Vento scale.
 From 6 April 2021, the amount that can be awarded for injury to feelings increased.

 Here we outline the updated guidance and why employers need to be aware of the change.

 Employees can receive injury to feelings compensation in cases where they have been discriminated against in the workplace.
 Injury to feelings awards are intended to compensate for the negative impact of discrimination on an employee's emotional wellbeing.
 The amount awarded is designed to take into account the degree of hurt, humiliation or distress an employee has suffered as a result of discriminatory conduct.

 What are Vento bands?

-The Vento bands were established in the case Vento v Chief Constable of West Yorkshire Police , in which the Court of Appeal set clear guidelines for the amount of compensation to be given for injured feelings.
+The Vento bands provide an indication of how much money an employee should receive as part of an injury to feelings award.
+They were established in the case Vento v Chief Constable of West Yorkshire Police , in which the Court of Appeal set clear guidelines for the amount of compensation to be given for injured feelings.

 - Middle Band - cases that do not merit an award in the upper band.